-In the context of above situation and experiencing the barriers and denial in personal life, with the aim of promoting rights and mainstreaming disability issues through addressing the problems and issues of persons with disabilities Khandaker Jahurul Alam (present Executive Director & who himself is a person with a physical disability) jointly with other two persons with disability and two like-minded social workers formed the Centre for Services and Information on Disability (CSID) as a Non-profit voluntary organization in December 1997.
+In the context of the above situation and experiencing the barriers and denial in personal life, with the aim of promoting rights and mainstreaming disability issues through addressing the problems and issues of persons with disabilities Khandaker Jahurul Alam (present Executive Director & who himself is a person with a physical disability) jointly with other two persons with disability and two like-minded social workers formed the Centre for Services and Information on Disability (CSID) as a Non-profit voluntary organization in December 1997.

 Honorable Prime Minister of Bangladesh is giving ID Card for the Persons with Disabilities to Khandaker Jahurul Alam, Executive Director, CSID